 Hash Oil Extraction License – What you need to know

-Many are surprised that there is such as thing (or will be) as a hash oil extraction license.
+Many are surprised that there is such as thing as a hash oil extraction license.
 By now you may already know that the cultivation, selling, transportation, and manufacturing of cannabis related products will be a legal and regulated activity in California.
 Therefore, the hash oil extraction license will be available.
 But until January of 2018, this activity remains illegal.
 What you need to know is that these licenses will be very specific and the requirements in obtaining them will necessitate strict compliance.
+Even after California sets up its licensing scheme, extracting hash oil will remain illegal where it is prohibited or where no license exists in that city or county.

 Before we jump into the topic however, know that this subject matter is vast and can branch off to specialized areas (cultivation, ownership interests, background checks, business structures, etc.).
 For the purposes of this article, it is specific to hash oil extraction licenses.